Subscribe to Our Content and Get a FREE Printable every Month to Make your Life Easier and Healthier

 Your internal organs will be moving too, no other physical activity offers this potential.

-11- Drink your water, the practice creates lots of internal heat even in the simple poses.
-Later on you will not need it as much.
+Stop any time during the practice to drink water.
+The practice creates lots of internal heat even in the simple poses.
+Later on in your practice you will note that you will not need it as much.

 Do a search for a yoga studio near you and you will find many different types of classes there such senior yoga, kids yoga, mom and toddler classes, etc, so much available!

 12- Don’t feel uncomfortable if you don’t feel good about chanting of Om

 Yoga is a physical and spiritual practice, originated in Ancient India and many instructors add some spiritual exercises to their practices.
 The chanting of Om at the beginning or at the end of class is very common.
 You might feel not too comfortable in your first class but soon you will be used to it and will decide to join the chanting or not.
 More information here.